eclipse-vertx/vert.x/new/web_tutorial.md

 Doing this is easy with vert.x.
 Vert.x ships with an out-of-the-box busmod called `WorkQueue` which allows you to easily create queues of work can be shared out amongst many processors.

 Please consult the busmods manual for more information on this.

+## Final Thoughts

+This tutorial gives you just a taste of the kinds of things you can do with vert.x.

+With just a few lines of code you can create real, scalable web-enabled applications.

+With a network of verticles communicating on an event bus which spans multiple machines on both the server side and client side JavaScript, the only limit is your imagination.